Angelica Root

 Traditional Medicine Applications

-• Women’s health support, particularly for menstrual discomfort and reproductive wellness
+• Women’s health support, particularly for menstrual discomfort

 • Circulation enhancement to support healthy blood flow

-• Stress relief and nervous system support during times of tension
+• Nervous system support during stressful times

 Traditional Preparation Methods

-• Slow-simmered decoctions for maximum potency
+• Slow-simmered decoctions for stronger preparations

-• Steam inhalations for respiratory relief
+• Steam inhalations for respiratory comfort

 • Cold water infusions for gentle daily use

-• Bundled fresh roots burned as ceremonial incense
+• Bundled roots burned as ceremonial incense

 Historical Usage